shaimaa-hshalaby/javasript_Guide/03-JS_Functions/README.md

 13. Write a higher-order function called `transformArray` that takes an array of numbers and a transformation function as its parameters.
 The transformation function should modify each element in the array in some way (e.g., double it, square it, etc.).
 The `transformArray` function should return a new array with the transformed elements.
 Test it with different transformations.

-Feel free to modify these exercises or add more of your own to further practice JavaScript functions.

 To do list
 ----------